marks530/Second-Milestone-Project-MS2/README.md

 There is still a problem with the iphone screen size with the with the buttons overlapping somewhat.
 Unfortunately I will not have time to resolve this issue before the deployment.
-However I do intend to get to the bottom of the matter
+However I do intend to get to the bottom of the matter Another issue is the logos for the social media links are not showing on the leaderboard and the score entry page.
+I will also coorect this with more time

 [StackOverflow](https://stackoverflow.com/questions/48919200/github-pages-only-showing-readme-file) whilst trying to deploy I could only see my ReadMe on Github Pages